 Philanthropic giving to filmmaking falls into two general categories: documentary film and narrative film.
 Grants for film projects is highly competitive.
 All the profile below and in the local sections are updated regularly.
 Only paid subscribers can access this resource (subscribe here.)

-Grants here are for social change through the arts, supporting out-of-the-box artists who are socially conscious and socially active.
-Favors artists working in digital and multimedia.
+Grants support social change through the arts, as well as out-of-the-box artists who are socially conscious and socially active.
+The foundation prioritizes artists working in digital and multimedia.

-Bezos Family Foundation grantees include a substantial number of documentary film projects tackling the issue of education and opportunities for students.
+Bezos Family Foundation grantees sometimes funds documentary film projects tackling the issue of education and opportunities for students.